UK's Johnson defies calls to quit as ouster bid gathers pace

 Some Conservative legislators urged colleagues to show unity.

+Gullis said he was backing Johnson because “he has a unique ability to engage with voters, especially in places like Stoke on Trent.”

 But Johnson’s apologies — in which he acknowledged “misjudgments” but not personal rule-breaking — appear to have weakened, rather than strengthened, his position in the party.
-Even lawmakers who have backed Johnson say he would have to resign if he is found to have lied.
+Even lawmakers who back Johnson say he would have to resign if he is found to have lied.

-But experts say there is a good chance the investigation will neither exonerate him nor conclude the prime minister broke the law.
+Experts say there is a good chance the investigation will neither exonerate him nor conclude he broke the law.

 Armed Forces Minister James Heappey said members of the public were “absolutely furious.”